 What if we told you playing a game could help?

 We built our national 1Dental brand and our award-winning Qualbe company culture from scratch, and we haven’t stopped there.
-We are gradually growing additional business units on this same foundation for greater profitability.
 The Great Game of Business has helped us accomplish great things and continues to help us achieve our goals for business growth, and its principles can grow your business as well.

 Where It Began

 In the 1980s, a man named Jack Stack became a manager at a company division that was on the verge of bankruptcy.
 He came up with something called “the great game of business” (or GGOB) to turn things around.
 He would later publish his success story in a book by the same title.

 - Make sure every employee knows the rules of the game.